GlaireDaggers/ReliableNetcode.NET/README.md

 # Usage
 All of the API is provided under the `ReliableNetcode` namespace.

 Usage is really simple.
-Create a new instance of `ReliableEndpoint`:
+First, to create a new instance of `ReliableEndpoint`:

 ```c#
 var reliableEndpoint = new ReliableEndpoint();